Slizzurp/SlizzNitro/README.md

-# SlizzNitro and WIF (wireless interface frequency), NitroWifi.
+# SlizzNitro and WIF (wireless interface frequency), NitroWIFi.
 Engine Stabilization Methods.
 Here's a concise 4-prong description of the code as an engine stabilization process script: